Get a Hospitality Management or Hotel Management Education in Malaysia and Find a Job Globally

-Hospitality Management encompasses the vibrant and varied worlds of hotel, restaurant and resort management, leisure management and more.
+Hospitality & Tourism Management covers the vibrant and varied worlds of hotel, restaurant and resort management, leisure management and more.
 As the hotel and hospitality industry moves increasingly from a skills-based to a knowledge-based industry, it has become critical to produce graduates to be fully attuned to the culture, academic, service, innovative and competitive aspects of the sector.

 The hospitality industry is an ideal career pathway for students who: